Find out what some of our graduates are doing today in pursuing their successful careers.

 Brandon Davis always had an interest in big rigs and trucks.
 After seeing a commercial for UTI, he decided to move from Ohio to attend the Diesel Technology program at the Avondale campus.
 Brandon now works as a diesel mechanic for Freightliner.5 Hear more about his story here.

 Something to keep in mind when enrolling in a training program are the types of graduation documents you can receive.
 These can be useful when entering the workforce.

 Graduates of the Diesel Technology program at UTI Avondale earn diplomas.
 If students choose to take a Manufacturer-Specific Advanced Training program (MSAT) in addition to the core program, they can earn an Associate of Occupational Studies (AOS) degree.11

 Diesel program grads are also prepared to test for ASE certifications, and they’re able to substitute their training for one of the two years of work experience required to become ASE certified.16

 The UTI Avondale campus offers three options when it comes to MSAT programs students can consider taking in addition to the core Diesel program: the 12-week Cummins Engines program,46 the 12-week Cummins Power Generation program46 and

 the 12-week Daimler Trucks North America (DTNA) Finish First program.

-The Diesel program at UTI Avondale is designed to give students the experience needed for entry-level roles in the industry, but that doesn’t mean there aren’t more opportunities out there.
-As graduates gain skills and experience, they could transition into other roles, including:
+The Diesel program at UTI Avondale is designed to give students the experience needed for entry-level roles in the industry.
+As with any industry, over time, graduates may be able to advance in their careers with hard work.
+Some entry-level and advanced roles could include:77

 Read our career guide to learn more about some of the different paths available in the diesel industry.